Motion: Dynamic Considerations

 Residual Vibration

-Vibration levels don't stop when the segment is finished!
+Vibration does not stop when the segment is finished!
 Residual vibration levels should be considered.
-If high vibration levels are experienced by the system in a dwell immediately after a segment, then frequently the machine tooling may well be out of position as another mechanism tries to interact with it.
-Some designers then redesign the motion with an even longer dwell (= shorter motion segment) creating even more vibrations and longer to wait.
-This is not usually good solution to the problem.
+If high vibration levels are experienced by the system in a dwell immediately after a segment, then frequently the machine tooling may be out of position as another mechanism tries to interact with it.
+Some designers then redesign the motion with an even longer dwell (= shorter motion segment) to give a longer time for the vibrations to cease.
+However, this is not usually good solution to the problem.

 Period Ratio

-In order to provide an accurate definition of the operating characteristics of a mechanism, including induced vibration of the following system, use the non-dimensional parameter called Period-Ratio.
+In order to provide an accurate definition of the operating characteristics of a mechanism, including induced vibration of the following system, we use the non-dimensional parameter: Period-Ratio.

 Ratio of the Period (duration) of the motion segment to the Period (duration) of the fundamental vibration of the following system.

-Period-Ratio >10 indicate stiff, low mass systems, operating at moderate or low shaft speeds.
+Period-Ratio > 10 : indicates stiff, low mass systems, operating at moderate or low shaft speeds.

 Period Ratio < 5 represents very compliant and/or high speed mechanisms.